Q: Why did you switch to two-week sessions?

 A: Yes!
-Located inside the doorway to the B-pod you will find our lost and found items.
+Located inside the doorway to the Trailreakers Lounge (Hartwell A-pod) you will find our lost and found items.
 Do note Codman Pool has their own lost and found so it is possible campers’ items could be there as well.

 Q: Does my camper need a bathing suit everyday?

-A: At Lincoln Summer Camp campers receive swimming lessons and have free swim Monday, Tuesday, Thursday, and Friday.
-On Wednesdays we have field trips, some of which will require bathing suits (Coco Key, Water Country, Davis Farmland, Canobie Lake etc.) Best practice is to send your camper in his or her bathing suit daily, and pack a set of regular clothing in their bag for them to change into later.
+A: At Lincoln Summer Camp campers receive swimming lessons and have free swim Monday, Tuesday, Wednesday and Thursday.
+On Fridays we have field trips, some of which will require bathing suits (Water Country, Davis Farmland, Canobie Lake etc.) Best practice is to send your camper in his or her bathing suit daily, and pack a set of regular clothing in their bag for them to change into later.

 Q: What type of footwear should my child wear?